Lifetime Visionary Circle

 Margie McCaffrey Cogswell (Marge) was a dedicated Board Member who served multiple terms for ABVI and served as a Board Member Emerita until the day of her passing.
 As such, she was an integral part of many decisions that have shaped the foundation of our Association.
-Notably, Marge was passionate about ABVI’s caners and spearheaded efforts to keep the caning program alive for as long as possible.
+Notably, Marge was passionate about working opportunities for clients and spearheaded efforts to keep the caning program alive until the Association developed more relevant resources.

 Harriott Ravenel Buist Smythe Society ($100,000-$249,999)

-Harriott Ravenel Buist Smythe was our first Board President and led the organization through our chartering.
-Harriott is also the Matriarch of the Smythe family, and 4 generations of Smythe family members have honored her leadership and commitment to our Association by serving on our Board of Directors.
+Harriott Ravenel Buist Smythe was our first Board President, serving through the period of our chartering.
+Harriott is also a matriarch of the Smythe family, and 3 generations of Smythe family members have honored her leadership and commitment to our Association by serving on our Board of Directors.